straw-hat-team/adr/adrs/2068541249/README.md

-# Configuration of baseUrl and paths of jsconfig/tsconfig files in applications
+# Configuration of import aliases in Javascript applications

 * **State:** Draft
 * **Created:** 2020-11-18